RonghaiHe/RobustCL/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-* All authors of this paper
+* All authors of this paper;
+* This [repository](https://github.com/RonghaiHe/multirobot_localization_tsangkai_utias).
+Some of codes come from that;
-* A recommended [template](https://github.com/othneildrew/Best-README-Template/tree/master), modified as this README.md.
+* A recommended [template](https://github.com/othneildrew/Best-README-Template/tree/master).
+This README.md is modified from that.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>